OpenConceptLab/ocl-docs/docs/source/oclweb/FHIRconnectors.md

-# (Beta) FHIR Connectors in OCL TermBrowser
+# (Beta) FHIR Connector in OCL TermBrowser
 Updated 2021-11-10

 **Owner:** [Joe](https://github.com/jamlung-ri/)

 **Maintainer:** [Joe](https://github.com/jamlung-ri/)

-A system administrator may configure the OCL TermBrowser to connect to one or more OCL Terminology Servers or SVCM-compatible FHIR servers, such as HAPI FHIR.
-This allows authorized users to "switch servers" to redirect the TermBrowser to another server to search and browse terminology resources.
-The TermBrowser implements a basic FHIR Connector that can be adapted to as needed to optimize searching and browsing of FHIR Code Systems, Value Sets and Concept Maps.
+A system administrator may configure the OCL TermBrowser to connect to one or more terminology servers using OCL's generic Connector framework.
+A `Connector` provides instructions to the TermBrowser on how to build API queries to browse and search terminology resources.
+Authorized users may "switch servers" to redirect the TermBrowser to search and browse terminology resources on their selected server.
+Currently, the OCL TermBrowser implements these connectors:
+* **OCL Connector** - Connects to an OCL Terminology Server; provides access to all OCL functionality, including searching/browsing and updating content
+* **FHIR Connector** - Connects to an SVCM-compatible FHIR server, such as HAPI FHIR, to browse FHIR Code Systems, Value Sets and Concept Maps

+A `Connector` can be adapted or a new `Connector` can be created (requires coding in ReactJS) to optimize searching and browsing behavior or to expose advanced features of a server.

 ### FHIR Server Configuration
 Directing the TermBrowser to a FHIR terminology server currently requires initial configuration by pointing the TermBrowser to the FHIR server of interest.
 For example, connecting to HAPI FHIR's server requires the following server URL: http://hapi.fhir.org/baseR4 with this capability statement: http://hapi.fhir.org/baseR4/metadata